jaroslaw-weber/programak/README.md

     When symbol keys are next to each other, the layout is easier to remember.

-- /\ on the same key
+- / and \ on the same key

     Those keys are similar so it is easier to remember